Soft/storytime/README.md

 Sections are the backbone of Storytime documents and every piece of fiction must have at least one of them.
 One can define a new section by starting the line with an asterisk and following it with section's name.
-Section names have to begin with a letter and can contain alphanumeric characters, hyphen (-), or forward slash (/).
+Section names have to begin with a letter and can contain alphanumeric characters, hyphen (-) and forward slash (/).

 ~~~